 The case of AA v Persons Unknown EWHC 3556 (Comm) in the UK Commercial Court granted an interim proprietary injunction over Bitcoin, thereby confirming its status as property.
 The case of Vorotyntseva v Money-4 Ltd (T/A Nebus.com) and others EWHC 2596 (Ch), heard in 2018 but reported in November 2019, further confirmed the position that Bitcoin and Ethereum, as a crypto asset, is a form of property capable of being the subject of a Court order who granted a freezing order.

 On the 18th November 2019 the UK Jurisdiction Taskforce (of the Law Society’s LawTech Delivery Panel) published a statement that crypto assets have all the legal characteristics of property and should, as a matter of English law, be treated as property.

 Although the cases outlined above help, the status and perception of cryptocurrency remains ambiguous to some and so digital currencies remain illegal in a few countries.
+You can view current regulation as it exists here on our website.
 At the date of writing, Bitcoin and digital currencies are outlawed In China, Russia, Vietnam, Bolivia, Columbia, and Ecuador and India is contemplating it.
 Because cryptocurrency exists within the internet, these bans are unlikely to act as a significant deterrent to usage.

 On Oct 22.
 2015, the European Court of Justice (ECJ) ruled that buying and selling digital currencies is considered a supply of services and that this is exempt from VAT in all EU states.
 Other individual EU countries have also developed their own Bitcoin stances.